instructlab/instructlab/docs/maintainers/ci.md

 ## Functional tests

 Functional tests are designed to test InstructLab components or features in tandem, but not necessarily as part of a complex workflow.
 In CI, these tests are run on
-Python 3.11 on CPU-only Ubuntu and MacOS runners.
+Python 3.11 or 3.12 on CPU-only Ubuntu and MacOS runners.
 New code may or may not need a functional test but should strive to implement one if possible.

 The functional test script is Shell-based and can be found at `scripts/functional-tests.sh`.